Checking API Access

 no

-is an admin user with full access to the cluster.poweruser
+Strange.
+The output expected was for all 3 commands as yes is an admin user with full access to the cluster.poweruser

 We can prove this as follows:

-kubectl config use-context poweruser
+poweruserkubectl config use-context poweruser

 kubectl run nginx --image=nginx